Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 "Your nervous system cannot tell the difference between an imagined experience and a real one."

-That is the foundation of consistent performance.
+That's the foundation of calm and consistent performance.

 Reclaiming Control Starts Small